 All ARCs provide support for ALMA Large Programs.
-As stated in the ALMA Proposer's Guide, prospective PIs of Large Programs are strongly encouraged to contact their ARC for support in order to better prepare for submitting a Large Program proposal - especially when preparing the Data Management Plan.
+As stated in the ALMA Proposer's Guide, prospective PIs of Large Programs are strongly encouraged to contact their ARC for support via the ALMA Helpdesk in order to better prepare for submitting a Large Program proposal - especially when preparing the Management Plan.
 The sections below describe the services that are available to all PIs that may be especially relevant to Large Program PIs, both when preparing an ALMA proposal and to help with data processing and analysis.
 Large Program PIs should review these services carefully and decide if any/all of the services are relevant for their program.
-It is strongly recommended that Large Program PIs reach out to the NA ARC well ahead of submitting their proposal to get agreement on the services that will be provided by the NA ARC such that they can be included in the Data Management Plan.
+It is strongly recommended that Large Program PIs reach out to the NA ARC well ahead of submitting their proposal to get agreement on the services that will be provided by the NA ARC such that they can be included in the proposal Management Plan.
 Such service can include, but are not limited to:

-- 1. Access to computing resources and disk space.
-Any user can work with the NA ARC, but especially Large Programs, to secure access to disk space and the NA ARC high speed computing system to help with data processing and analysis. - 2.
-Support in optimizing proposal observing strategy and setup. - 3.
-Dedicated data analyst support throughout the QA2 Process including incremental checks of the data to ensure the final quality of the delivered data. - 4.
-Server areas (e.g. ftp) where data can be staged and shared with members of the proposal team. - 5.
-Potential PIs are encouraged to visit the ARC (either f2f or virtually) to discuss proposal preparation and data processing needs. - 6.
-Other support provided on request (e.g. help with press releases, page charges, limited travel support)
+- Access to computing resources (e.g. NA ARC high speed computing system, disk space, or server areas (e.g. ftp) where data can be staged and shared with members of the proposal team).
+Any NA ALMA user can request access to the NA ARC computing systems, but Large Programs are particularly encouraged to secure access to disk space and the high speed computing system prior to proposal submission, to help with data processing and analysis. - 2.
+Support in optimizing observing strategy and ALMA Observing Tool (ALMA OT) setup.

+- 3. Dedicated data analyst support throughout the QA2 Process including incremental checks of the data to ensure the final quality of the delivered data. - 4.
+Face-to-face or virtual visits to the ARC for proposal preparation or data processing support. - 5.
+Other support may be provided on request (e.g. help with press releases).

-Additional services may be available upon request and PIs should contact the NA ARC early in the proposal preparation process to discuss their needs.
+Additional services may be available upon request and Large Program PIs should contact the NA ARC early in the proposal preparation process to discuss their needs.

-6.2 Learning about ALMA: Documentation, Workshops, and Community Days
+6.2 Learning about ALMA: Documentation, Workshops, and Community Events

-Preparing for an ALMA project begins with learning the observatory's capabilities and the tools needed to design observations, prepare proposals, and submit proposals.
+Preparing for an ALMA project begins with learning about the ALMA Observatory's capabilities and the tools needed to design observations, prepare proposals, and submit proposals.
 The NAASC provides user documentation, including Observing with ALMA: A Primer, at the ALMA Science Portal.

-The NAASC helps to organize NRAO Community Days and other regional workshops in the USA and Canada to promote ALMA to the astronomical community, describe the tools needed to write proposals, and techniques for PI and archival data processing.
-These workshops feature talks on the observatory's capabilities, mm/submm interferometry observing techniques, the tools required to design effective ALMA projects, data processing, and data visualization.
-Attendees learn to use the ALMA Observing Tool (OT), the software used to prepare and submit observing proposals.
+The NAASC organizes Community Events and other regional workshops in the USA and Canada to promote ALMA to the astronomical community, describe the tools needed to write proposals, and provide training on techniques for PI and archival data processing.
+These workshops feature talks on the ALMA Observatory's capabilities, mm/submm interferometry observing techniques, the tools required to design effective ALMA projects, data processing, and data visualization.
+Attendees learn to use the ALMA OT, the software used to prepare and submit observing proposals.
 The workshops may include a hands-on session to introduce attendees to imaging ALMA data with CASA.
 At the request of the hosts, the workshops may also include talks and information on CASA tasks for simulating ALMA observations.
 Future workshops are arranged in response to the level of interest from the user community.
-NRAO Community Days and ALMA workshops can be organized and hosted by university groups or research institutes, or can be tied to other scientific meetings or workshops.
+Community Events and ALMA workshops can be organized and hosted by university groups or research institutes, or can be tied to other scientific meetings or workshops.

 The NAASC also supports NRAO special sessions, splinter sessions, webinars and training events at AAS meetings and other meetings of the astronomical community throughout the year.
-These events promote all NRAO observing facilities, and include a focus on the tools needed to prepare effective proposals.
-NAASC staff describe ALMA capabilities, NAASC support services, ALMA user tools, and CASA data reduction and analysis techniques.